 1. Inbox - Your inbox is your hub for all of your Shout communications.
 You can message anyone with a phone number, shout account, or who's chatted with your business Facebook page right from the inbox.

 2. People - Shout helps you keep track of all of your people.
-In Shout we call a single person, a Contact and a group of people a Group, so it's easy to organize your people and communications.
+In Shout we call a single person, a Contact and a list of people a List, so it's easy to organize your people and communications.

 3. Automations - Shout includes some amazing automations to help you communicate with your people.
 These automations include Bots, Drips, Scheduled messages, and Recurring events.

 4. Account Menu - The account menu sits at the top right of your computer or the top left of the home screen in your mobile app.
 Use your menu to customize and personalize your account, such as your messaging preferences, Shout profile information, and integrations and apps that you connect to Shout.

 With any new application, it's important to understand the basic definitions and features.
 This short list of definitions will help you understand Shout, so you can then deep dive right into the specific use cases and Shout workflows that will set you and your team up for success.